All feminists including ourselves must dismiss the lessons of the ugly duckling story. Because without getting into it, who defines what is beautiful?

 When the final finished room was revealed to the Client he absolutely hated it.
 The pictures (available freely online) show that yes, the finished product looked nothing like the original visuals and therefore the Client had every right to be unhappy.

 The Client brought the Architect to court and successfully sued him for £500k in the high court.

 The court judged described the box as ‘ugly and wonky’ and an ‘expensive white elephant’ and agreed that the best option was to tear it down and start again.

 The Architect was criticised for serious failings in establishing a brief with the Client and managing expectations of what the final product would be.

-The Architects registration board found Mr Marcal guilty of unsuccessfully conduct and gave him a twelve month suspension from the RIBA for his failings,
+The Architects registration board found Mr Marcal guilty of misconduct and gave him a twelve month suspension from the RIBA for his failings.

 The Client had the following complaints: